ucd-plse/tutorial-precision-tuning/README.md

 name of the target source code file without its file extension, i.e.
 `simpsons.c` becomes `simpsons`.

-0. Target source code must be instrumented with code for checking error thresholds, measuring timing, logging results, and dummy calls to any lowered-precision functions that are candidates for switching out with existing calls.
+0. Target source code must be annotated with code for checking error thresholds, measuring timing, logging results, and dummy calls to any lowered-precision functions that are candidates for switching out with existing calls.
 See source code of examples.
-1. Instrument target source code, auxiliaries, and utilities must be compiled to bitcode and then linked to generate `$(TARGET).bc`.
+1. Annotated source code, auxiliaries, and utilities must be compiled to bitcode and then linked to generate `$(TARGET).bc`.
 See Makefile of examples.
 2. Remove file `spec.cov`, if it exists.